Search for other topics in Food-Skills-for-Self-Sufficiency.com:

-Bulk dry goods lend themselves very well to purchase and long term storage.
+Dry goods lend themselves very well to bulk purchase and long term storage.
 What I classify as dry goods are things like; flour, cornmeal, sugar, salt, spices, coffees, teas, nuts, dried beans, rice, popcorn and whole grains.
-I would also classify not so dry things like oils, honey or molasses, and vinegar.
+I would also classify not so dry things like oils, honey or molasses, peanut butter, and vinegar in the "dry goods" category as well.

 Most dry good can be purchased in bulk at super stores or wholesale clubs.
 You have to be careful though.
 Take a calculator with you, figure out how much the item costs per ounce, or pound or whatever unit of measure they use, and compare it to the smaller package.